 By the time the child is 1 year old, they are starting to gain more control over their movements and understand their surroundings through tactile and auditory feedback.
 The focus at this age is on expanding their sensory awareness and motor skills.

-At 3 Years Old Access Braille writing devices:
+At 3 Years Old Access Braille writing devices and start typing on computer:

 At 3 years old, the blind child is ready to begin more structured learning and independent exploration.
 Pre-teaching during this period focuses on more complex tasks, building independence, and preparing for future skills.
 Begin touch-typing on keyboard of computer and using other braille devices like the MouthBatten Brailler.
 This student learned all of the alphabet and several contractions.